blueridger/MeetingAttendanceDiscordBot/README.md

 ```

 # Admin Edit Feature
 Sometimes the bot crashes.
 Sometimes you forgot to add a piece of info and the edits expiration has passed.
-Users with the configured admin role can use this command as a last resort.
+Users with the configured admin role can REPLY to the bot's message with this command as a last resort.
 New content will overwrite the old content, so you probably want to copy and paste the content from the original message and make edits.

 ```
 !edit